TRAUMA TO TRIUMPH

 Israel’s National Center for Traumatic Stress and Resilience

-The first of its kind in Israel – brings together over 100 researchers from across the TAU campus to conduct multidisciplinary research on PTSD and other stress-related disorders such as anxiety and depression.
+The first of its kind in Israel, the Center unites over 100 researchers and clinicians from across Tel Aviv University to lead multidisciplinary research on PTSD and related disorders such as anxiety and depression.

 TAU’s Psychological Services Unit